jiehua1995/hexo-theme-love/README.md

 ## Donate

 Can you buy me a cup of coffee?
-I will update this theme recently.
+I will update this theme as soon as possible.
 <details>
     <summary>QR code</summary>
     <img width="600" src="https://cdn.jsdelivr.net/gh/jiehua1995/CDN@master/ImageHosing/20200520024523.jpg" alt="sponsor">